Richienb/pegg/README.md

 The commandline arguments to use.

-#### getBinaryPaths()
+#### paths

-Returns a promise that will resolve with the paths to the binaries that pegg uses.
+The paths to the binaries that pegg uses.

-#### prepare()

-Prepare pegg by downloading the required binaries if needed.
-This promise is automatically run on install and when calling all other functions.
+## Upgrading from v2

+- All functions are no longer behind a promise.
+- `getBinaryPaths()` is now `paths`.
+- Removed prepare.
+A functional equalivent is automatically run on install.
+- Pegg now downloads the binaries to the appdata folder under the `pegg-nodejs` subfolder to prevent the need to redownload the binaries due to clearing the temp directory.

 ## Upgrading from v1